MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 * In Eclipse, select `File` -> `Import`
 * Choose `Android` > `Existing Android Code Into Workspace`.
-* Import from the path you just created with `mca`.
+* Import from the path you just created with `cca`.
     * You should expect to have two projects to import, one of which is `*-CordovaLib`
 * You will need to create a Run Configuration (as with all Java applications).
 You _usually_ get prompted for this the first time automatically.
 * You will need to manage your devices/emulators the first time as well.